MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-introduction.md

 ## Configuring adutil for LDAP over Secure Sockets Layer (SSL)

 Support for **adutil** is limited for SQL Server use cases only.
-Controlled and secure environments using Lightweight Directory Access Protocol (LDAP) over SSL (LDAPS) are preferred over Lightweight Directory Access Protocol (LDAP).
+You should use Lightweight Directory Access Protocol over SSL (LDAPS) instead of Lightweight Directory Access Protocol (LDAP).
+For more information about LDAP, see [Lightweight Directory Access Protocol (LDAP)](sql-server-linux-ad-auth-understanding.md#ldap).

 You can set the `useLdaps` option to `true` in the `adutil.json` configuration file, which is located at: `/var/opt/mssql/.adutil/adutil.json` when run under the `mssql` user.
 This JSON code sample shows how to configure the setting: